unicef/drone-4sdgtoolkit/content/software/_index.en.md

 ## Submit Software to the UNICEF drones for SDG toolkit –
 Do you have open-source drone-related software that you have developed?

 Join our efforts to make innovation for good more accessible and to scale impactful tools across the world.
-Visit the toolkit contributions page (link) and fill out the information about your tool, where it is hosted, the ownership, and publishing format.
+Visit **[The Drone for SDG Toolkit Project Submission Form](https://forms.gle/MW7YzC9coeZx9WH97)** and fill out the information about your project.
 We will respond to your submission within ninety (90) days.